awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_USER.md

 ```
 drop database dwdatabase;
 alter schema dw owner to dwadmin;
 revoke all on table dwtable from dwuser;
 drop user dwuser;
 ```

 ## Examples<a name="r_DROP_USER-examples"></a>

-The following example drops a user account called danny:
+The following example drops a user called paulo:

 ```
-drop user danny;
+drop user paulo;
 ```

-The following example drops two user accounts, danny and billybob:
+The following example drops two users, paulo and martha:

 ```
-drop user danny, billybob;
+drop user paulo, martha;
 ```

-The following example drops the user account danny if it exists, or does nothing and returns a message if it doesn't:
+The following example drops the user paulo if it exists, or does nothing and returns a message if it doesn't:

 ```
-drop user if exists danny;
+drop user if exists paulo;
 ```